How Decisions Work

 For example, deciding how long to wait for a future reward—such as the T shuttle bus—when the timing is uncertain.
 “One of the most important things people have to be able to do is to be flexible, to be able to adapt to different situations and environments,” McGuire says.
 “And when you become interested in a question like how does self-control work? it’s possible that the answer will look very different in different situations.
 In our laboratory tasks, we look at situations where in one case successful performance means being extremely patient and in other cases successful performance means cutting your losses.”

 His research, at the intersection of neurobiology and the social sciences, offers the potential for interdisciplinary collaboration, says Paul Lipton, a CAS research associate professor and director of the undergraduate program in neuroscience.
 “We have behavioral economists in the department of economics keyed into understanding the economics of decision-making and the psychology behind the motivation of those decisions,” says Lipton.
-“These intersections are becoming stronger and Joe’s work, in neurobiology, is adding to that.”
+“These intersections are becoming stronger and Joe’s work, in neurobiology, is adding to that the brain systems that support different strategies by which one makes decisions.”

 Advances in technology play a role in the field’s rise.
 Researchers like McGuire use functional magnetic resonance imaging (fMRI) in experiments that correlate changes in brain responses to stimuli.
 This technique yields a statistical analysis of the magnetic properties of oxygenated blood flowing to parts of the brain that can be rendered in colorful images.
 (In the images, scientists can see patterns of brain activity evoked by a task or stimulus.)
 The journal Nature notes that fMRI has emerged as a “workhorse of brain imaging” since its debut in 1992, and that 2010 saw an average of four studies relying on fMRI published every day.